1. When should you hire a lawyer for a car accident?

 8. Can I get my lost wages paid if I was in a car accident?

-If you have to miss work as a result of your injuries from a car accident, your lost wages will typically be covered by your auto insurance policy, or the insurance of the at-fault driver.
-You will have to file a claim for, and prove, these damages just as you would for your medical bills or damage to your vehicle.
+If you have to miss work as a result of your injuries from a car accident, your lost wages will typically be covered initially by your auto insurance policy, and when your coverage is exhausted, the insurance of the at-fault driver can be pursued.
+You will have to file a claim for and prove, these damages just as you would for your medical bills or damage to your vehicle.

 9. What if I’ve been hurt in a car accident caused by someone who doesn’t have auto insurance?